farwaali08/MechaCar_Statistical_Analysis/README.md

 ![alt_text](https://github.com/farwaali08/MechaCar_Statistical_Analysis/blob/35c372561abdb97beebf05f975d1e74c1df4215e/Resources/Images/SC2.png)

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
-Although the data for the total population indicates that this design specification is being met (var= 62.29), it is evident in the "Data per Lot" summary that Lot 3 is not compliant (var= 170.29).
+The design specifications dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
+Although the data for the total population indicates that this criteria is being met (var= 62.29), it is evident in the "Data per Lot" summary that Lot 3 is not compliant (var= 170.29).

 ## T-Tests on Suspension Coils